 When you're exhausted, the last thing you might feel like doing is exercising.
 If you're not exercising at all, exercising regularly can be a great way to boost your energy levels.

 Many studies have shown that exercise combats fatigue by boosting energy levels but it also improves overall life quality as it improves the efficiency of your heart lungs and muscles.
 Yoga, in particular, has been shown to be particularly beneficial in lessening tiredness symptoms and making a positive difference in energy levels, life purpose and satisfaction.

 Yoga also effectively treats chronic fatigue symptoms relating to depression and anxiety.

-Furthermore, the beneficial effects of yoga seem to be long term; even one class a week for 2 or 3 years has a significant impact on general wellness and health.
+Furthermore, the beneficial effects of yoga seem to be long term; even one class a week for 2 or 3 years has a significant affect on general wellness and health.

 Drink enough water

 Many of us are dehydrated without even realising it, and dehydration drains energy and impairs physical performance.